Sidd the Kid

 Siddhartha and his spiritual quest is the driving force of the novel.
 From the very first chapter of the book (when Siddhartha convinces his father to allow him to become a Samana), he's determined to seek enlightenment—like, hard-core-stand-in-one-place-unmoving-all-night determined:

 But where were the Brahmans, where the priests, where the wise men or penitents, who had succeeded in not just knowing this deepest of all knowledge but also to live it?
 (1.9)

-With the Samanas, he is admired for learning quickly and practicing the exercises with focus and energy.
-It is with similar direction and determination that Siddhartha pursues Kamala, and ultimately the path to enlightenment.
-Although Siddhartha struggles while living as a rich man, and later with his powerful love for his son, he remains persistent in his search for enlightenment.
+With the Samanas, he's admired for learning quickly and practicing the exercises with focus and energy.
+It is with similar direction and determination that Siddhartha pursues Kamala and, ultimately, the path to enlightenment.
+Although Siddhartha struggles while living as a rich man, and later struggles with his powerful love for his son, he remains persistent in his search for enlightenment.

 In fact, as Siddhartha begins to recognize his own self-reliance while living as a Samana, he discovers that his learning will have to be much more self-directed and experiential than the rigid structures offered by the Samanas or Gotama Buddha’s community.
-Vasudeva’s ability to guide Siddhartha to learn on his own rather than teaching him caters to Siddhartha’s learning-type and ultimately enables him to achieve enlightenment.
+He's got to do his own thing: